AlgoMaster Logo

 yield return produces a value. yield break ends the sequence.
 After a yield break, the next MoveNext returns false, and the body never runs again for that enumerator.

 The iterator yields IDs until it sees a cancelled order, then yield break terminates the sequence.
 Orders 204 and 205 are never inspected, even though they exist in the array.
-From the caller's point of view, the sequence simply ends after the second value.
+From the caller's point of view, the sequence ends after the second value.

 Three guards, three yield break paths, one happy path that yields values.
-The page-past-the-end case prints nothing under the heading, which is the right shape for a paginator: when there is no data, the sequence is empty, not an error.
+The page-past-the-end case prints nothing under the heading, which is the correct shape for a paginator: when there is no data, the sequence is empty, not an error.

 Multiple Yields and Conditional Yields